 White Rim Trail with the Island in the Sky behind.

-Moab is a Mecca for off-road activities - jeeping, mountain biking and dirt motorcycle riding.
+Moab is the Mecca for off-road activities - jeeping, mountain biking and dirt motorcycle riding.
 People come here from all over the world to test their off-road skills.
-I spend at least a week every year riding trails around Moab - White Rim Trail, La Sal Loop, Top of the World, Lockhart Basin, Kane Creek, many slickrock trails, to name a few.
+I spend at least a week every year riding trails around Moab - White Rim Trail, La Sal Loop, Top of the World, Lockheart Basin, Kane Creek, Slickrock, just to name a few.

 The White Rim trail goes around the Island in the Sky section of the Canyonlands National Park for more than 100 miles.
 Most vehicles take several days to complete the loop.
 Motorcycles can do it in a day easily.
 Day users used not to need a permit.
 But the ever-more imposing bureaucracy introduced permits even for day users.
 Luckily, there are tons of other beautiful trails waiting to be ridden freely.